triplea834/triplea834/README.md

 ### 👨‍💻 About Me

-🌱 I’m currently learning **Back-End Web Development** through the ALX SE Program.
+🌱 Graduated from the **Back-End Web Development** course through the ALX SE Program.
 💡 My journey into **Software Engineering** began with a fascination for how technology powers everyday life.
 🔥 I am particularly passionate about:
 - Writing efficient and scalable server-side applications